 There are no specific admission criteria.
 But, in view of the final attainment levels envisaged, minors are most suitable for third-year bachelor's students.

-This course is dedicated to fieldwork.
-Under the supervision of a lecturer and with weekly supervision sessions, students conduct their own independent field research on a specific and well-defined project and following the research proposal developed during the course Methods of Qualitative Research.
+The second part of the semester is dedicated to fieldwork.
+Under the supervision of a lecturer and with weekly intervision, students conduct their own independent field research on a specific well-defined project and following the research proposal developed during the course Qualitative Research Methods.
 They may do this individually, or in small groups of two or three students.
 They report on their research in an ethnographic report that consists of a combination of original empirical research, critical analysis of existing literature, and a theoretical framework.
-The supervision sessions include a training in data coding and academic writing.
+The supervision sessions include a training in coding data and academic writing.

 Gaining in-depth understanding of Moroccan society.